lostRating/dolomite-margin/docs/governance.md

 ## Primer

-In an effort to increase transparency, we will do our best document all governance transactions in this part of the docs.
+In an effort to increase transparency, we will do our best to document all governance transactions in this section of the docs.
 As we transition to a DAO model, there will likely be a tidier archive of past proposals, on-chain votes, and more, which will render this document deprecated.

 ## Transaction Logs